Web Scraping is making

 They use this information to repeatedly make personalized spear-phishing attacks to steal credentials, financial information, and identity theft.

-If you’ve been a victim of financial or identity theft, you know that the attacks never stop.
+If you’ve been a financial or identity theft victim, you know that the attacks never stop.
 When cybercriminals are successful with a target, it encourages them to keep building on that profile.
 Collecting data provides new and more effective opportunities.

 The best thing you can do is avoid becoming a target.
 That means:

-Don’t discuss medicines or diagnosis in social media posts
+- Don’t discuss medicines or diagnoses in social media posts

 These are only the most common things hackers look for when searching for targets.
 One of the best ways to ensure that you are not falling into these traps is to take a step back and read through your recent posts as a stranger might.
 How much do you reveal about yourself, your job, your family and your friends?

 Don’t be afraid to delete posts, remove personal data, or close internet accounts you don’t need anymore.
 Cybercriminals are going after the easy targets, and you don’t have to be one of them.

 At Clark Computer Services, we have the cybersecurity expertise you need, whether its help with compliance, securing your network, getting antivirus and other security software onto your computers, and more.
 Contact us at 301-456-6931 or [email protected] to see how we can help you and your business get Cyber Secure!